 Location: Reports > SEO > Campaign Reports

-Select a Keyword, Search Engine and SERP Feature type and click the search icon.
+Select a SERP Feature, Search Engine and Keyword and click the search icon.

 SERP Feature Chart

 The SERP Features chart displays all the sites that displayed for the selected keyword and SERP feature during the last 30 days.

 - Hover over any point on the chart to view the list of sites and the position in or of the SERP feature (e.g., Featured Snippet may only display position 1, but Related Questions may have 3 or more results for a specific date).

 - Highlight of Google Algorithm updates can be set to display in the Report Options